 Dear Colleagues,

-Welcome to the new academic year and welcome to ITSO!
-As we continue to enhance your digital experience on campus, we are pleased to share the latest updates and improvements in our IT services, aligned with recent technological advancements and your valuable feedback we received in our ITSO annual User Satisfaction Survey.
+Welcome to the new year and welcome to ITSO!
+As we continue to enhance your digital experience on campus, we are pleased to share the latest updates and improvements in our IT services, aligned with recent technological advancements and your valuable feedback we received in our ITSO annual User Satisfaction Survey and other channels.

 Open WebUI is an enhanced generative AI platform based on open-source software and hosted by ITSO, intended for handling University data safely.
 It features web search, broad document upload support (including XLSX and PPT), image and Cantonese voice input, web page querying, and the ability to switch between AI models for comparison.
 Users can customize interactions through system prompts and personal memory, and benefit from a 30-day chat retention policy with export options.
 Open WebUI offers a flexible, user-friendly AI solution for academic and administrative tasks.
 We encourage you to explore these innovative tools in accordance with the Generative AI Usage Guidelines.